hendersonmersedes/Kubernetes/README.md

       <p>
         <ul>
           <li>Container Runtime Interface (CRI) - plugin interface which enables the kubelet to use a wide variety of container runtimes.
 One is needed on each node in your cluster.</li>
+          <li>kubelet - agent that runs on each node</li>
+          <li>kube-proxy - network proxy that runs on each node in your cluster.
+The proxy maintains network runs on nodes and allows communication to Pods fron inside and outside of the cluster</li>
         </ul>
       </p>
     </ul>